|

 Twenty-Five-Year celebration.
 It is a chance for anyone to display his

-of the Laurel are expected to give prizes, either something small to everyone,
+Companions of the Laurel are expected to give prizes, either something

-or special prizes to those that individual Laurel wishes to recognize.
+small to everyone, or special prizes to those that individual Laurel

 Pentathlon.
 Yes, of course you can still enter.
 You are also likely to